-Seager named World Series MVP as his infield grounder scores go-ahead run, gives Dodgers first title since 1988 - Salisbury Post
+Kannapolis' Seager named World Series MVP as his infield grounder scores go-ahead run, gives Dodgers first title since 1988 - Salisbury Post

 Just as Orel Hershiser did when the Los Angeles Dodgers won their previous World Series title in 1988.

-Seager batted .400 with two homers, five RBIs and six walks against the Tampa Bay Rays, including a sixth-inning grounder that allowed Mookie Betts to speed home from third base with the go-ahead run Tuesday night in Game 6.
+Seager, who attended Northwest Cabarrus High School, batted .400 with two homers, five RBIs and six walks against the Tampa Bay Rays, including a sixth-inning grounder that allowed Mookie Betts to speed home from third base with the go-ahead run Tuesday night in Game 6.
 The star shortstop jumped into the arms of second baseman Kiké Hernández after Julio Urías struck out Willy Adames to end a 3-1 win that clinched the championship.

 Betts had come to the Dodgers to make a World Series difference.
 With the mad dash to home plate, he put Los Angeles over the top.